marmarmarmar/COXTABL/README.md

 ## Tutorial

-In a directory `notebooks` there is a `COXTABLE Tutorial.ipynb` notebook with an example on how to run the `coxtable` for a feature selection.
+In a directory `notebooks` there is a `COXTABL-Tutorial.ipynb` notebook with an example on how to run the `coxtable` for a feature selection.